stclib/STC/README.md

 - **Minimal boilerplate code** - Specify only the required template parameters, and leave the rest as defaults.
 - **Fully type safe** - Because of templating, it avoids error-prone casting of container types and elements back and forth from the containers.
 - **High performance** - Unordered maps and sets, queues and deques are significantly faster than the C++ STL containers, the remaining are similar or close to STL in speed (See graph below).
 - **Fully memory managed** - Containers destructs keys/values via default or user supplied drop function.
 They may be cloned if element types are clonable.
-Also, smart pointers are supported and can be stored in containers.
+Smart pointers (shared and unique) works seamlessly when stored in containers.
 See [***arc***](docs/arc_api.md) and [***box***](docs/box_api.md).
-- **Uniform, easy-to-learn API** - Just include the headers and you are good.
-The API and functionality resembles c++ STL and is fully listed in the docs.
-Intuitive method/type names and uniform usage across the various containers.
+- **Uniform, easy-to-learn API** - For the generic containers and algorithms, simply include the headers.
+The API and functionality resembles c++ STL or Rust and is fully listed in the docs.
+Uniform usage across the various containers.
 - **No signed/unsigned mixing** - Unsigned sizes and indices mixed with signed for comparison and calculation is asking for trouble.
 STC only uses signed numbers in the API for this reason.
 - **Small footprint** - Small source code and generated executables.
-The executable from the example below using *four different* container types is only ***19 Kb in size*** compiled with gcc -O3 -s on Linux.
-- **Dual mode compilation** - By default it is a simple header-only library with inline and static methods only, but you can easily switch to create a traditional library with shared symbols, without changing existing source files.
-See the [installation section](#installation).
+- **Dual mode compilation** - By default it is a header-only library with inline and static methods, but you can easily switch to create a shared library without changing existing source files.
+Non-generic types, like (utf8) strings are compiled with external linking. one See the [installation section](#installation).
 - **No callback functions** - All passed template argument functions/macros are directly called from the implementation, no slow callbacks which requires storage.
 - **Compiles with C++ and C99** - C code can be compiled with C++ (container element types must be POD).
 - **Forward declaration** - Templated containers may be [forward declared](#forward-declarations) without including the full API/implementation.